The Exploit: Anatomy of a Modern Cyber Heist Part 3 - The Clone Trap

 Sources: BleepingComputer, TechRadar, Infosecurity Magazine, state attorney general filings

-The attack followed a pattern that security researchers call "one-to-many" compromise: breach one vendor, access dozens of institutions.
-Marquis's position as a shared services provider meant that the attacker didn't need to breach 74 firewalls, defeat 74 MFA implementations, or bypass 74 security operations centers.
+The attack followed a pattern that security researchers call one-to-many compromise.
+Breach one vendor, access dozens of institutions.
+Marquis's position as a shared services provider meant that the attacker did not need to breach 74 firewalls, defeat 74 MFA implementations, or bypass 74 security operations centers.
 They needed to exploit one unpatched firewall at one company, and the data from 74 institutions was waiting on the other side.

 How a Single Vendor Breach Cascades Across Your Supply Chain

 The Marquis breach illustrates a fundamental problem with the vendor-heavy architecture that most financial institutions operate today.
-Every tool, platform, and service provider in your stack adds attack surface — and you don't control most of it.
+Every tool, platform, and service provider in your stack adds attack surface, and you do not control most of it.

 Supply Chain Reality: A Mid-Size Credit Union's Vendor Exposure